Health Management and Policy DrPH

 About the Program

 The Doctor of Public Health in Health Management and Policy equips students with the skills to pursue practice-based careers in health management and policy in healthcare, public health, or related domains in the United States and to become effective leaders at successive levels during the course of their careers.
+This is a part-time program intended for full-time working practitioners in the field of public health.

 The program is grounded in the scientific disciplines that provide the evidence base for effective health services, programs, and policies.
 Coursework will provide a foundation in the social, political, and historical forces that shape healthcare and public health systems in this country, with a focus on the evolving efforts to improve healthcare access and value.
 Students will learn how to optimize uses of healthcare data and information and redefine the interface between healthcare and public health systems.
 Through coursework, the practicum experience, and the applied dissertation project, participants will explore the determinants of health and health disparities, as well as leadership, management, and policy strategies for reducing disparities by improving individual and population health.